DUI Lawyers in Tempe, Arizona

 What are some ways a DUI defense lawyer in Tempe, Arizona at Oliverson Law, PLLC can defend your case?
 There are several strategies that the DUI defense lawyers in Tempe, Arizona at Oliverson Law, PLLC can help you.
 For example, we can review the circumstances of your arrest to determine if you were in control of the vehicle during your arrest.
 If you were just sleeping, or waiting in your car to sober up, you may be able to use this as a defense.
 Officers who stopped you for a DUI, must have had cause to stop you.
 If officers didn’t have proper cause to stop you, any evidence they gathered after your stop could potentially be dismissed.
 Breathalyzer results can also sometimes be compromised if breath tests aren’t properly calibrated or administered.
 Your DUI defense lawyer in Tempe, Arizona can review how officers handled evidence and whether your breath test was confirmed with a blood alcohol test.

-If you are facing DUI charges, you need a Tempe, Arizona DUI defense lawyer who can fight for you.
 Contact our DUI defense attorneys in Tempe, Arizona today to learn about your options.
 Our DUI defense lawyers may also be able to work with prosecutors to fight your charges, have your charges reduced, or have your charges dropped.
 We can explore all options available to you.

 Contact a Drunk Driving Lawyer in Tempe, Arizona Today